TwoDigits/todo-app-tutorial/README.md

 # Todo App Tutorial
+This project contains a simple application which provides a REST API for an imaginary Todo app.
+It uses serverless services provided by Amazon Web Services (AWS).
+The services are configured by using the [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md).

+The application is not fully implemented.
+Instead, for some functions only the partial implementation is available and it's an excercise to fill in the necessary code to get it working.

 ## Prerequsites
 You need an AWS account for deploying the application contained in this repository.
 The instructions are based on using [AWS Cloud9](https://aws.amazon.com/cloud9/) as the IDE.
 Of course, you can use any other IDE you like.
 In this case you need to install and configure the AWS CLI appropriately.